kaiAsmOne/Netscaler/README.md

 The script is currently made to enable / disable based on category with a defined action.

 i.e ./adc_waf_ModifySignatures.sh sig-r13.1b0v139s8.xml sig-r13.1b0v139s8_customized.xml "web-cgi,web-misc" ON "log,stats"

+## Requirements for the scripts to work as intended

+curl
+xmllint
+xmlstarlet